 Lancaster General Hospital

-is a tertiary health care system that serves central Pennsylvania via an inpatient hospital in Lancaster, PA, and multiple outpatient facilities throughout Lancaster County.
-It has been a top 100 hospital for 5 years in a row, and has also been designated a Magnet Hospital in recognition of its nursing services.
+is a non-profit community hospital in Lancaster, PA.
+The hospital and its parent, Lancaster General Health, are members of the University of Pennsylvania Heallth System (Penn Medicine).
+LGH is a tertiary health care system that serves central Pennsylvania via an inpatient hospital in Lancaster, PA, and multiple outpatient facilities throughout Lancaster County and beyond.
+It has been a top 100 hospital for five years in a row, and has also been designated a Magnet Hospital in recognition of its nursing services.

 To fulfill this objective, each issue contains at least four scientific articles by members of the LGH staff that review important or controversial clinical subjects; discuss clinical and research activities and new technologies at the hospital; or describe new treatment modalities being assessed by LGH physicians in collaborative national trials.
 Articles are edited rigorously to provide useful information concisely and in a more readable style than conventional peer-reviewed medical journals.

-In addition, each issue of JLGH contains several regular departments:
+In addition, each issue of JLGH contains several additional departments on a rotating basis: